UNICEF: Celebrity ambassadors

 UNICEF Ambassadors are leaders in the entertainment industry, representing the fields of film, television, music, sports and beyond.
 They help raise awareness of the needs of children, and use their talent and status to fundraise, advocate, and educate on behalf of UNICEF.

 Facilities

 UNICEF World Warehouse

 The old UNICEF World Warehouse is a large facility in Denmark, which hosts UNICEF deliverable goods as well as co-hosts emergency goods for United Nations High Commissioner for Refugees (UNHCR) and the International Federation of Red Cross and Red Crescent Societies (IFRC).
 Until 2012 the facility was a 25,000m2 warehouse at Marmormolen in Copenhagen.
 With construction of a 45,000m2 UN City that is to house all UN activities in Copenhagen under one roof, the warehouse service has been relocated to outer parts of the Freeport of Copenhagen.
 The facility houses the UNICEF Supply Division which manages strategic hubs in Dubai, Douala, and Colón.

-The warehouse contains a variety of items, such as food supplements, water purification tablets, dietary and vitamin supplements, and the "School in a box" (pictured above).
+The warehouse contains a variety of items, such as food supplements, water purification tablets, dietary and vitamin supplements, and the "School in a box" (pictured right).